 From Missy at ‘Graceful Little Honey Bee’, improve your soil with eggshells and a blender.
 The blender helps speed up the breakdown of the eggshells adding valuable nutrients and organic matter to the soil.

 Tired of heavy large planters filled with expensive potting soil?
 Me too, especially since when filling them with annuals, their roots only use the top 6 inches!
-‘Bees Knees Bungalow‘ has a great tip for you… Fill the bottom half of the pot with old (lightweight) things lying around to take up space.
+‘Bees Knees Bungalow‘ has a great DIY garden hack for you… Fill the bottom half of the pot with old (lightweight) things lying around to take up space.
 Then you only need to use half the soil.
 Check out her site to see how pretty that planter was after!